bahmutov/chat.io/README.md

 All props for this Chat app goes to the original repo [OmarElGabry/chat.io](https://github.com/OmarElGabry/chat.io).
 I have only cloned to show it being tested, added more features, added Cypress tests

+## Custom domain

+By setting the "hosts" object in the `cypress.json` we can map custom domains back to the local machine and use them from Cypress tests.
+For example, the spec file [my-chat-domain.js](./cypress/integration/my-chat-domain.js) visits the `http://my-chat.io:3000` which is mapped back to the `127.0.0.1:3000` inside the [cypress.json](./cypress.json) file.

 ## HTTPS

 To create a local self-signed certificate on Mac I used the following commands (see [Cypress Hosts Option](https://glebbahmutov.com/blog/cypress-hosts-option/) and [bahmutov/cypress-local-https](https://github.com/bahmutov/cypress-local-https))